 Here at The Contemplative Activist, we believe that Step One in our journey toward 3-C contemplative activism begins by reading and exploring!
 We suggest that you prepare for your trek by learning from others who are speaking on the subjects of spiritual formation, soul care, and Christ-centered contemplative activism.

 Anytime someone tries to offer any kind of a suggested reading list, you’re always bound to leave off a pile of great books that people will say truly changed their lives.
-So please excuse the fact that this suggested list of 17 key titles is not nearly comprehensive, but simply reflects a list of books that have helped us in our journey toward becoming Christ-centered 3-C contemplative activists.
+So please excuse the fact that this suggested list of key titles is not nearly comprehensive, but simply reflects a list of books that have helped us kick-start our journey toward becoming Christ-centered 3-C contemplative activists.

 Let us begin with the most important book of all.
 The Bible, without any doubt, needs to be the primary source of nourishment for any person who is truly serious about following Jesus of Nazareth.